thecraigd/BokehAvocado/README.md

 [link]: https://www.craigdoesdata.de/

-# Using Bokeh to create an interactive heatmap visualisation of avocado prices
+# Using Bokeh to create an interactive visualisation of avocado prices
 Data visualisation project mapping price data for avocados onto a map of the USA.

 There is an accompanying [article]((https://towardsdatascience.com/creating-an-interactive-map-in-python-using-bokeh-and-pandas-f84414536a06)) on [Towards Data Science](https://towardsdatascience.com/) to walk you through this visualisation [here](https://towardsdatascience.com/creating-an-interactive-map-in-python-using-bokeh-and-pandas-f84414536a06).